justintungonline/azure-sa-function-tests/README.md

 When I tried the tutorial locally in VS Code and using the Azure cloud shell as another options there were build error when building the function despite having the prerequisites.

+**Update function to make one in tutorial  <--- I stopped at this step**

-## Update the Stream Analytics job with the function as output <--- I stopped at this step
+## Update the Stream Analytics job with the function as output